junglok/tem-docs/docs/account/ssh.md

 !!! note "Enabling OTP"

-    When connecting first to the login servers, you can log-in using only your password (or initial password), but you MUST immediately receive OTP (One-Time-Password)s for two-factor authentication.
-After the sucessful login, at ssh terminal, please follow the [GSDC OTP GUIDE](./otp.md) to enable it.
+    When first connecting to the login servers, you can log in using only your password (or initial password), but you MUST set up OTP (One-Time-Password) for two-factor authentication right after.
+Once logged in, follow the [GSDC OTP GUIDE](./otp.md) in your SSH terminal to enable it.

 ## Linux/Mac Users

-On the Linux/Mac environment, users can execute the built-in `ssh` command in order to connect and access GSDC TEM login servers.
+On Linux/Mac, use the built-in `ssh` command to connect to GSDC TEM login servers.

 === "tem-ui-al9.sdfarm.kr"
     ``` yaml linenums="1"